baijum/service-binding-documentation/docs/exposing-binding-data/adding-annotation.md

 The Service Binding Operator detects the annotations added to the CRDs and custom resources and creates a Secret service resource with the values extracted based on the annotations.
-The Service Binding Operator then injects these values into the application.
+The Service Binding Operator then projects these values into the application.

 The following examples show the annotations that are added under the metadata